mehran6511/simulation-game/README.md

 # simulation-game
-# In this mini project, user can drow a orbit of electronic
-# help exite in program when user run that
+In this mini project, the user can draw an orbit of electronic The guide helps the user get excited about the program when the user runs that